 We recommend also picking up a stand to attach to the bottom of your propane canister for additional stability while cooking.

 Less is more when planning your meals for Havasu.
-Think fast, easy meals that only take one pot to prepare.
+Plan fast, easy meals that only take one pot to prepare.
 This is also where you can cut weight if you get creative.
 Cups for coffee can double as bowls for pasta as long as you don’t need both at the same time.

 This cook set is ideal for two; it includes a pot, a frypan, a nylon strainer lid, 2 insulated mugs, 2 sip through lids, 2 nesting bowls, a folding pot handle, and stuff/sink sack.